 with refined and complex aromas, fino has a pale colour, strong and dry taste, it is considered the most typical style of Jerez.
 Even this style depends on the development of flor and it is more robust and strong than Manzanilla.
 An opened bottle should be consumed within two or three days

-it is a Jerez aged in cask, after having been drawn off from the solera, it is fortified and then kept in a cask where it will be allowed to age without the protection of the flor.
+Is aged in the cask, after having been drawn off from the solera, it is fortified and then kept in a cask where it will be allowed to age without the protection of the flor.
 In this way the wine will increase its oxidation and its color will get darker, while exalting toasted and nutty aromas.
 Amontillados have a demi-sec taste because of the adding of a small percentage of Pedro Ximénez and few producers make this wine in the dry style

 - style of Jerez produced without the development of the flor and therefore strongly exposed to the effects of oxidation which gives a very dark color, toasted and dried fruit aromas.
 Olorosos have a higher alcohol percentage than finos, typically 18-20%, full body and higher concentration.
 The trend is a production of sweet or demi-sec Olorosos whereas dry styles are considered a rarity.
 Sweetness in Olorosos is obtained by adding variable quantities of Pedro Ximénez

 in the beginning this style of Jerez was created for the English market and they are characterized by a higher sweetness than Olorosos.
 Sweetness in Creams is obtained by adding high quantities of Pedro Ximénez, variable from producer to producer.
 Creams are pretty dense with aromas of chocolate, licorice, jams and dried fruit

 » Pedro Ximénez